vitay/deeprl/document.md

 #### Retrace evaluation {-}

-ACER comes in two flavours: one for discrete action spaces, one for continuous spaces.
+ACER comes in two flavors: one for discrete action spaces, one for continuous spaces.
 The discrete version is simpler, so let's focus on this one.
 As any policy-gradient method, ACER tries to estimate the policy gradient for each transition of a trajectory, but using importance sampling [@Degris2012, @sec:linear-off-policy-actor-critic-off-pac]:

 $$
     \nabla_\theta J(\theta)  = \mathbb{E}_{s_t, a_t \sim \rho_b} [\frac{\pi_\theta(s_t, a_t)}{b(s_t, a_t)} \, Q_\varphi(s_t, a_t) \, \nabla_\theta \log \pi_\theta(s_t, a_t)]